gyorilab/mira/docs/index.md

         - The list of parameter names that will be stratified
     - `concepts_to_stratify`: `Collection[str]`
         - The list of concept names that will be stratified
-    - If an argument isn't supplied, then all concept and/or parameters will be stratified
+    - If an argument isn't supplied, then all concepts and/or parameters will be stratified

 If you wanted to stratify the susceptible and exposed compartments along with